-The thickness of the walls is 5t ft in average and measuring 660 ft from north to south and 396 ft from the east to west.
+The thickness of the walls is 5t ft on average and measures 660 ft from north to south and 396 ft from east to west.
 A door on the western side provides access to the enclosure which is in turn divided into three sections by cross walls extending east to west.
 The central part consists of a tank or reservoir with an inland 75ft square in the middle and having approach causeway in the four directions dividing the surrounding moat into four ponds.

 To the north and south of the central part are walled-in areas containing two pavilions each rising from sunken ground paved with limestone slabs with flights of steps leading into and out of it.
-On the two sides, between the two pavilions, there is set another sunken pavement, while in the area between the outer walls and the pavilions are a number of cisterns the sides of which are lined with brick and the floors paved with limestone slabs.
+On the two sides, between the two pavilions, there is yet another sunken pavement, while in the area between the outer walls and the pavilions are a number of cisterns the sides of which are lined with brick and the floors paved with limestone slabs.

 these cisterns were connected to each other by underground channels, there are two passages formed of corbelled arches in the walls separating the two side enclosures from the central enclosure.

-The second part of the pleasure garden extends eastward as a long, rather narrow enclosure, 500ft, in length and 78 ft wide, laid out in two levels. the lower half is a fountain garden in either side of which are two raised more or less rectangular sites surrounded by broad moats, now appearing rectangular, in which the water collected to an appreciable level.
+The second part of the pleasure garden extends eastward as a long, rather narrow enclosure, 500ft, in length and 78 ft wide, laid out in two levels.
+The lower half is a fountain garden on either side of which are two raised more or less rectangular sites surrounded by broad moats, now appearing rectangular, in which the water is collected to an appreciable level.

 The third component of the pleasure garden is on a higher level than the eastern half of the second part referred to above.
 From the second enclosure, the brick boundary walls turn outwards at right angles, the southern wall having such bends before striking the revetment of stone masonry which forms the boundary of the pleasure garden at its highest level on the eastern side.
 The northern wall, on the other hand, is provided with only two bends before it terminates at the brick surrounding wall of an octagonal pond.